rytilahti/python-miio/docs/discovery.rst

 Android
 ~~~~~~~

-To do a backup of an Android app you need to have the developer mode active.
+To do a backup of an Android app you need to have the developer mode active,
+and your device has to be accessible with ``adb``.

 ..
 TODO::
-    Add a link how to enable the developer mode.
+    Add a link how to check and enable the developer mode.
     This part of documentation needs your help!
     Please consider submitting a pull request to update this.